Two-Factor Authentication (2FA) provides an additional layer of security to help prevent unauthorized Dashboard access.

 There are two requirements to setup and use 2FA:

-Please note that once 2FA is active, users will require the code generated by their authenticator each time the login to the Dashboard.
+Once 2FA is active, users will require the code generated by their authenticator each time the login to the Dashboard

 Where 2FA is not setup, Dashboard access is gained solely through the user's username and password.